lensen/graphsky/README.md

  - [optional_prefix].environment.cluster.hostname.metric

 It uses json based templates to specify report graphs (similar to Ganglia-web).
-In dashboards.json you can specify which report you want to see for which cluster(s).
+In dashboards.json you can specify which report you want to see for which evironment(s) / cluster(s).

 Works best with Collectd 5.x and the [write_graphite](https://collectd.org/wiki/index.php/Plugin:Write_Graphite) plugin with the following options:
 - Prefix "collectd."